There Is No Such Thing as Reading Jesus Without a Framework

 That is the issue in Christology.

-Jesus is truly human, born (“became”) of a woman (Galatians 4:4).
+Jesus is truly human, born of a woman (Galatians 4:4).
 His physical element is truly human.
-But because there is no human father in His emergence, the ordinary Adamic line of transmission (“seed”) is interrupted.
+But because there is no human father in His emergence, the ordinary Adamic line of transmission, the ordinary seed-line, is interrupted.
 So the question cannot be avoided: what is the spiritual element in His emergence?

 This is where the scriptural logic must be followed carefully.

-It is not God’s Soul that becomes Jesus’ spiritual infrastructure.
+It is not God’s Soul that functions as Jesus’ spiritual infrastructure.

-It is not God’s inner Spirit (Spirit of God) that becomes Jesus’ spiritual infrastructure.
+It is not God’s inner Spirit, the Spirit of God, that functions as Jesus’ spiritual infrastructure.

 That is why the language of Jesus in John is so strong: